 Air pollution is the third leading cause of death worldwide, and most large cities, have fine particulate matter (PM2.5) levels above WHO health guidelines.
-Here, we take a closer look at air pollution in Johannesburg to better understand the current situation, and where things may be heading.
+Here, we take a look air pollution mapping in Johannesburg to better understand the current situation, and where things may be heading.

 Air pollution is tightly linked to a country or city’s stage of economic development, so it is helpful to take a look back at its history to understand why things are as they are today.

 In the late 19th century, South Africa transformed from what was mainly an agricultural society to an industrialized one.
 Entrepreneurs of the time capitalized on the massive mineral reserves of the region, diamonds and gold in particular.

 Johannesburg was founded as a mining camp of about 3,000 people in 1887, but the gold rush caused it to grow to a town of 100,00 within ten years, then to a city of a quarter million by 1914.
 Labour force demand was the driving force behind all of this, leading to an extraordinarily compacted, uneven development of the city.
 Quoted as a place, “of unbridled squander and unfathomable squalor,” large parts of its population found themselves pressured to get by in this runaway urban society.